Waziup/learning-center-content/content/en/resources/Sensor_RTC/guides.md

 # Further documentation

-Documentation for this xxyyzz is available [here](https://lastminuteengineers.com/ds3231-rtc-arduino-tutorial/).
+Documentation for this device is available [here](https://lastminuteengineers.com/ds3231-rtc-arduino-tutorial/).